 A Different World had many wanting to attend the fictional Hillman College.
-The show, a spinoff of The Cosby Show, initially centered around Denise Huxtable, as she navigated a historically Black college.
+The show, a spin-off of The Cosby Show, initially centered around Denise Huxtable (Lisa Bonet) as she navigated a historically Black college.

 The show dealt with pressing issues such as sexual assault, the HIV/AIDS epidemic and racial profiling, all while depicting college life at an HBCU.

-Lisa Bonet’s left the show after the first season and the show shifted to focus on Whitley Gilbert (Jasmine Guy) and Dwayne Wayne (Kadeem Hardison) as they navigated not only college but their romantic relationship.
+Bonet left the show after the first season, and the series shifted to focus on Whitley Gilbert (Jasmine Guy) and Dwayne Wayne (Kadeem Hardison) as they navigated college and their romantic relationship.